 Edie Abrahams

-Edie (she/her) is an early-career conservationist, having recently graduated from the University of Oxford with a master’s in biology.
-Her master’s research focused on the spatiotemporal dynamics of free-ranging cats in an island ecosystem.
+Edie (she/her) is an early-career conservationist, having graduated from the University of Oxford in 2024 with a master’s in biology.
+Her master’s research focused on the spatiotemporal dynamics of free-ranging domestic cats in an island ecosystem, and she is currently completing a research fellowship at the University of Bern to explore the overlap between domestic cats and wild felids in Valais, Switzerland.
 Her wider interests include invasive species, island ecology and exploring the intersection between social and conservation science.
-She has also been involved in science communication, volunteering for university publications and blogs within her lab group.
+She is a keen science communicator, volunteering for university publications and writing for popular science platforms.

 Rowan Kuminski